trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/Commercial-Card-Feeds.md

 - PAGE 1
   - Corporation Name = the legal name of your company on file with American Express
   - Corporation Address = the legal address of your company
-  - Requested Feed Start Date = the date you want transactional data to start feeding into Ieatta.
+  - Requested Feed Start Date = the date you want transactional data to start feeding into Expensify.
 If you'd like historical data, be sure to date back as far as you'd prefer.
 You must put this date in an international date format (i.e., DD/MM/YY or spelled out January 1, 1900) to ensure the correct date.
   - Requestor Contact = the name of the individual party completing the request
   - Email address = the email address of the individual party completing the request
   - Control Account Number = the master or basic control account number corresponding to the cards you'd like to be on the feed.
 Please note this will not be a credit card number.
 If you need help with the correct control account number, please contact Amex.